MhinHub/Final-Projects_RCTN-Hacktiv8_SIB/docs/README.md

 To learn more about Next.js, take a look at the following resources:

 - [React Native Documentation](https://reactnative.dev/) - learn about react Native features
-- [Learn Next.js](https://reactnative.dev/docs/tutorial) - an interactive React Native tutorial.
+- [Learn React Native](https://reactnative.dev/docs/tutorial) - an interactive React Native tutorial.

 You can check out [the React Native GitHub repository](https://github.com/facebook/react-native) - your feedback and contributions are welcome!